My Monthly Garden

 - Prune apple and pear trees.

-- Toward the end of the month, give early salad crops a good stat by putting up plastic cloches to warm the soil.
+- Toward the end of the month, give early salad crops a good start by putting up plastic cloches to warm the soil.

 My Monthly Garden